|Region||Azrik, Pipe Home|

 On 12 War March 785, long-simmering unrest exploded in the Great Minotaur Revolt (785 - 796).
 Nearly the entire minotaur slave population rose up against their masters.
 Over the next ten years, a great slaughter ensued on both sides.
 The minotaurs gathered in pockets along the southwestern borders of Gulimbor waging guerrilla war on their former Khazarkar masters.

 In 796, the Khazarkars agreed to peace terms.
 The minotaurs left Gulimbor for Azrik.
 In this adjacent region they split into two groups.
 Those more interested in rebuilding minotaur civilization went north into the Carodrak Mountains where they founded Ilfongrak.
 The more warmongering minotaurs, with little interest in settling down, building, and farming, went to the lowlands south of Merorarg.
-From this area, they raided Tragaran settlements, greedily eying the riches of ancient Merorarg.
+From this area, they raided Tragaran settlements, greedily eyeing the riches of ancient Merorarg.

 In the Pugad War (812 - 817), Bâlê defeated the Niratar Theocracy.
 With the capture of Merorarg, a minotaur empire is born.
 It is named in honor of the hero Ba'lith, the one who organized the resistance against the Khazarkars in the Great Minotaur Revolt.